systematic-magic/aop/text.rst

 	|
 	| **Figure 3: Radiographies of a 43-year old male patient.** Tumors in lungs disappeared after 8 cycles of nivolumab. **a.**, **c.** Pre-treatment. **b.**, **d.** Post-treatment.
 	|
 	| **Figure 4: PLAG inhibited neutrophil infiltration into CIA joints.** **A.-E.**, A’-E’.
 Articular joints of rear legs from control, untreated CIA, and treated CIA mice were stained with a neutrophil-specific antibody (NIMP-R14).
 Images were taken at 40× (A-E), and 200× (A’-E’, B’-C’) magnification.
+	|

+11.5.
+Check figure numbers to be in sequence and --- gaps.